 “I have never come across a piece of land so ideally suited for the building of a golf course," said Arnold Palmer.
 Tralee Golf Club was his first Irish endeavour and it opened in 1984; it’s a rugged and exhilarating creation.
 Now, let’s be honest, Kerry is a very special county, the ‘Lake District’ of Ireland, an unspoilt, quiet and romantic place.
 Surely anybody could design a golf course in these surroundings?
 Well, first of all we might need to remind ourselves that Palmer wasn’t exactly a run-of-the-mill golfer and when he turned his attention to design, he always wanted to choreograph a links course in Ireland.
 When the opportunity arose, he wasn’t going to mess it up, was he?

-Palmer has designed a course that will stimulate the senses every bit as much as the enchanting and breathtaking scenery.
+Palmer (and his associate, the late Ed Seay) designed a course that will stimulate the senses every bit as much as the enchanting and breathtaking scenery.
 According to folklore, Palmer created the first nine and Mother Nature did the rest.
 The front nine at Tralee Golf Club plays across fairly level links land, but the majority of the holes hug the coastline and the ground is elevated, affording magnificent views from the cliff top across Tralee Bay to the Atlantic Ocean beyond.
 The back nine plays through mountainous dunes with fearsome carries across ravines to plateau greens.

 The combination and variety of the holes make the entire experience captivating and exciting.
 There are only a few courses that grab your attention from the first tee shot, keeping hold of it until the very last putt drops.
 The links at Tralee is one of those few captivating courses.